UI-Gurus/tutorials/react.md

 }
 ```

-What are we doing here?
-Well, we are using the `props` object and accessing an attribute inside called `name`.
-If you save in this moment the file and look for the result on the web page you only will see "Hello", this is because no one is passing down this prop.
-Props are passing top-down, meaning that someone have to pass the `props` object with a `name` attribute.
-So let's go to the `index.js` file and change this line:
+Here the `props` object is passed as the function parameter and an attribute within that object called `name` is accessed to place it in a header.
+In this moment if the file is saved the result on the web page will be "Hello", this is because no one is passing down this prop.
+Props are passing top-down, meaning that someone have to pass the `name` attribute.
+In the `index.js` file the following line has to be changed:

 ```javascript
 ReactDOM.render(<App name="Charlie"/>, document.getElementById('root'));
 ```

-Save this file and now you should see on the page "Hello Charlie". `name` is now an attribute of the `<App />` element and these attributes in React are called props.
+Saving this file the page should display "Hello Charlie". `name` is now an attribute of the `<App />` element and these attributes in React are called props.

 #### Prop validation

 React has some built-in typechecking abilities.
-To run typechecking on the props for a component, you can assign the special `propTypes` property:
+To run typechecking on the props for a component, the special `propTypes` property can be assigned:

 ```javascript
 import PropTypes from 'prop-types';